ssmiller25/r15cookieblog/content/info/operations.md

 [Love this idea](https://dzone.com/articles/devops-toolchain-for-beginners) from DZone, but some of the specific tools I had some issues with.
 A summary below, with the tooling I prefer:

 - Benefits:
-  - Fast and Efficient Deployments (I'd also add efficent roll-backs to promote high-velocity deployments)
+  - Fast and Efficient Deployments (I'd also add efficient roll-backs to promote high-velocity deployments)
   - Incident Management
   - Improved Software Quality
   - Workflow Automation